kvql/bunsceal/docs/adrs/0001-decouple-data-access-from-validation-logic.md

 ## Context

-The current implementation of taxonomy data loading (`LoadSegL1Files`, `LoadSegL2Files`) violates the Single Responsibility Principle by combining multiple concerns in a single function:
+The current implementation of taxonomy data loading (`LoadSegL1Files`, `LoadSegFiles`) violates the Single Responsibility Principle by combining multiple concerns in a single function:

 - File I/O operations (reading directories and files)
 - Schema validation using JSON schemas